-Principally, my research and writing explores the articulations between media technologies, culture, and everyday life, and how each of these relates to and transforms the other.
-Much of this work is rooted in Cultural Studies, and draws on interpretive analysis and critical theory to trace the cultural politics and articulations of a variety of objects, practices, and ideas.
+My research and writing explore the articulations between media technologies, culture, and everyday life, and how each of these relates to and transforms the other.
+Much of this work is rooted in Cultural Studies, and draws on interpretive analysis and critical theory to trace the cultural politics of a variety of objects, practices, and ideas.

 - Wearable technologies and daily life.
 I research the relationship between the ways wearable technologies are imagined and implemented, particularly in regards to how these attempt to transform extant conceptualizations of everyday life in regards to normalcy, surveillance, institutionalization, and other modes of power.
 Some of my publications on wearables can be found here and here.

 - Digital platform infrastructures.
 I research the cultural politics of digital platforms, including Netflix and Google, as well as more independently produced softwares and applications.
 This research blends textual platform analysis, policy studies, and infrastructure studies to examine how larger political ideologies shape a variety of taken-for-granted features.
 Some of my recent publications on digital platform infrastructures can be found here.